Did you know that your version of Internet Explorer is out of date?

 In 1983, I was working for a moving company in Ottawa.
 A colleague at work had been trying to introduce me to Buddhism for a year, but I was not interested.
 Finally, he invited me to a party one weekend.
 What he didn’t tell me was that we had to go to a Buddhist meeting first, in order to get to the party.
 It was a surprise to me, but I liked the sound of the chanting, and the people were all very nice.

-Thanks to the efforts of my friend and another member, I began to attend district meetings regularly in the following weeks.
+Thanks to the efforts of my friend and another practitioner, I began to attend district meetings regularly in the following weeks.
 I was learning about SGI and Buddhist philosophy—and I liked what I heard—but I still wasn’t practising on my own.
 After a few weeks, a district leader said to me, “Glenn, you can come to as many meetings as you like, but if you don’t try practising for yourself, you’ll never really understand.”
 That made a lot of sense, and so I started to chant and do gongyo[1] at home, on my own.

 The difference was remarkable.
 Almost at once I realized that I had the power to change my life, and that it was possible for me to become absolutely happy—something I had never even thought was important before.
 Simultaneously, I saw how selfish and irresponsible I had become.